CONTACT US

 2. Configuration

-It can happen that local library coordination inside a React Native app will require plenty of configurations, so you need to consider some extra time for that.
+It’s possible that local library coordination inside a React Native app will require plenty of configurations, so consider allocating some extra time to account for that.

 An infographic with React Native cons

-When you should consider using React Native for your app?
+When should you choose React Native for your app?

 • When you want a stable and fast solution that performs just like a native app